EFWob/RetroRadio/README.md

     > If there is only one entry in the _y_-part, all of the input range from _'x1..x2'_ will be mapped to that single _y_-Value (see second entry in the example with _'(0..100=0)'_.
 If there is only one entry in the _x_-part, that value will be mapped to _y_ (a setting of _y2_ will be ignored in that case).
-  * A single map entry can be read from RAM/NVS if it is derefenced by '@'.
+  * A single map entry can be dereferenced to RAM/NVS using either of _'@/./&key-name_.
     > So _'(@x1..@x2=0)'_ would search for the keys _x1_ and _x2_ in RAM/NVS and would use
       this values at the time the 'in' command is executed.
 The resulting map-Entry will keep these values, even if later _x1_ or _x2_ are changed.
-- The property _onchange_ defines a key to RAM/NVS that is searched for if the input (after mapping) has changed since last check.
-If a change is detected, the RAM/NVS will be searched for _key_ and (if key is found) the corresponding value will be executed as command-sequence. (note that exactly the key name is expected here.
-If dereferenced using _@indirect_key_, _indirect_key_ is expected to have (as value) another key which is then used to obtain the resulting commands sequence).
+- The property _onchange_ defines either a inline command sequence or a _key_ to RAM/NVS that is searched for if the input (after mapping) has changed since last check.
-  * you need to explicitely start cyclic polling of the input, see below.
+  * if the argument is enclosed in '{}', it es executed as command-sequence if a change on the input is detected.
+  * if the argument is not enclosed in curly braces, it is expected to be a _key_ name that exists in either RAM/NVS.
+If the input changes, that key name will be searched for in RAM/NVS and (if found) the value associated to that key is assumed to be a commands sequence that will be executed.
-  * within the _value_ associated to the _onchange_ key, any occurance of the '?' will be replaced by the current reading of the (mapped) input.
+  * In the commands sequence, every occurance of '?' will be replaced by the current value of the input.
+  * (to generate _onchange_-events, you need to explicitely start cyclic polling of the input, see below.)
-- The property _delta_ defines the magnitude of change that is required on the (mapped) input for an change event to be triggered.
+- The property _delta_ defines the magnitude of change that is required on the (mapped) input for any change event to be triggered.
   * this allows, especially for analog input, to eleminate noise on the line that would lead to alternate readings and hence events on every other readout.
 Must be one (any change in the input would lead to an event) or above.
 Will be forced to 1 if set by user to 0 or below.
 - The property _start_ starts the cylic polling of the input.
-Only if polling is started, the _onchange_-event will be generated.
+Only if polling is started, any of the events (click and/or change) will be generated.
   * _start_ results in a direct readout of the input.
 If _onchange_ is defined, when _start_ is set (it is in our example), that event will be called direct
   	(to do an initial setting of volume at startup depending of the position of the variable resistor in our case).
 If that is not desired, _start_ must
 	be called before _onchange_ is set.
 - The property _stop_ (not used in the example) is the opposite of _start_: it stops the cyclic polling (or does just nothing if cyclic polling has not yet started).

 There are a few more properties.
 However, this explanation should be enough to understand what is needed to translate the changes on a variable resistor to an appropriate volume setting.
 If everything is connected correctly and if there were no typos in entering the commands (or the preference settings) above, it should